 Therese Wetta is a member of the Adorers of the Blood of Christ, an international congregation with members in Tanzania, Mozambique and Guinea Bissau.
 After serving on the ASC General Council and taking several trips to Tanzania, S. Therese spent her first year after that service working with the Tanzanian ASCs.
-Currently, she is Director of Development for Sciences and Health Sciences for Newman University in Wichita KS.
+In December 2016 she retired as Director of Development for Sciences and Health Sciences for Newman University in Wichita KS.
 She joined the AFJN Board in 2013 and is currently serving as its chair.

 Fr.
 John Converset, MCCJ is provincial superior the North American Province of the Comboni Missionaries.
 Before his current role, he served as the director of the Office for Justice Peace and Integrity of Creation of his religious community.
 Fr.
 Converset was born in 1944 at Fort Wayne, Indiana, USA to Julian William Converset and Georgianna Cecilia Engle.
 In September 1958, he entered the minor seminary of the Comboni Missionaries in Cincinnati, OH.
 In 1967, he obtained a BA in philosophy, languages and history from the University of San Diego, CA and a Licentiate in Sacred Theology [STL] from the Gregorian University in Rome 1971.
 After being ordained a priest in Rome on 31 July 1971 he was assigned to South Africa where he served until 1977 in a Parish Ministry that served a mixed population at Bushbuckridge, Eastern Transvaal in South Africa.
 During this time, from 1975-77 he also served as Chair of Diocesan Priests’ Council in Witbank Diocese.

 From 1978-1982 he took on the role of Director of Ongoing Formation and retreat director at the Pastoral Centre of Witbank Diocese in Lydenburg.
 From 1982-1992 he served as Novice Director, North American Province (NAP) of the Comboni Missionaries.
 From 1993-1998 he served as the Provincial Superior, North American Province.
 From January 2000 to March 2010, he worked as the Provincial Secretary and Director of Ongoing Formation of the Comboni Missionaries in South Africa.
-Since March 2010, he is the Director of Justice, Peace and the Integrity of Creation (JPIC) of North American Province, residing in New Jersey, USA and representing the Comboni Missionaries with VIVAT International at the United Nations and with the African Faith and Justice Network in Washington, DC.
-Since January 2011 his is also the vice provincial of the Comboni Missionaries in the North American Province; provincial elect from July 2016.
+From March 2010 to the end of 2016 he was the Director of Justice, Peace and the Integrity of Creation (JPIC) office of the North American Province, residing in New Jersey, USA and representing the Comboni Missionaries with VIVAT International at the United Nations and with the African Faith and Justice Network in Washington, DC.
+Since January 2011 he was also the vice provincial of the Comboni Missionaries in the North American Province.
+He is once again provincial superior since January 2017.

 Stephen G. Price has worked for 30 years for the Society of African Missions (S.M.A.
 Fathers), helping facilitate the training and sending of S.M.A.
 Lay Missionaries for Africa.
 He also liaises for the Society with Africa advocacy groups in Washington.
-Based in Maryland but a native of Michigan, he was educated in Theology and Scripture at Notre Dame and Marquette Universities.
+Based in Maryland but a native of Michigan, he was educated in Theology and Scripture at Notre Dame and Marquette Universities and holds a PhD in religious studies from the latter.
 He was a Jesuit Volunteer in Zambia and has traveled in Africa several times in the course of his work.